LELEC210X/LELEC210X/README.md

 3. how to keep your code clean;
 4. and how to build the whole project.

+> [!NOTE]
-> Note: part 3 will only be useful once you have read and worked through all
+> Part 3 will only be useful once you have read and worked through all
 > the intermediate hands-on sessions.

 Subdirectories are organized as follows: